Skip to content

 logsOpens a side drawer showing the last 100 stderr lines

-enable / disableToggle the plugin on or off; change persists to config.toml
+enable / disableToggle the plugin on or off; change persists to plugins.d/<name>.toml (or config.toml for legacy entries)

 restartStop and immediately re-start the plugin process